noellerjd/noellerjd/README.md

 ### I'm currently:

-Working on a more refined and cleaner [portfolio site](https://codenoeller.dev) so I can add it to my resume, but down the pipeline, I have a few different projects I want to work on.
+Working on a personal project to learn more about AI implementation, but down the pipeline, I have a few different projects I want to work on.
 - Chrome/Firefox Extension to set a sleep timer on videos, for when you're watching a long video that you may fall asleep to or in the background (No more forgetting where you left off!).
 - Platformer game through JavaScript that I can hopefully implement into my portfolio site (To make browsing it a bit more exciting!).
 - Continuing to refine my [Task Manager App](https://github.com/noellerjd/Task-Manager-App) to make it even more useful; I do still use this one daily.